What Does a Graphic Designer Do? And How Do I Become One?

 Leer en español.
 (Read in Spanish.)

-Graphic design combines art and technology and graphic designers use a variety of design elements and techniques to create distinctive visuals for clients and companies.
-A graphic designer can work with print or digital media, and designs can be accomplished by hand or using computer software.
-Staying on top of cutting-edge technology and design trends makes working in this evolving industry an exciting and challenging career choice.
+Graphic design combines art and technology, and graphic designers use a variety of design elements and techniques to create distinctive visuals for clients and companies.
+A graphic designer may work with print or digital media and create designs by hand or using computer software.
+Staying on top of the latest technology and design trends makes working in this evolving industry an exciting and challenging career choice.

 What does a graphic designer do?